 Any primordia which has formed prematurely, or in-vitro can be removed prior to using the spawn as usual.

-Pink oyster mushrooms will colonise both grain spawn and substrates very quickly.
+Yellow oyster mushrooms will colonise both grain spawn and substrates very quickly.
 Full colonisation can often expected within 10 – 14 days.
-Store above room temperature at approximately 26 degrees Celsius (77f) for optimum colonisation speeds.
+Store above room temperature at approximately 23 degrees Celsius for optimum colonisation speeds.

 Keep at temperatures between 18 & 26 degrees Celsius to trigger pinning.
-It’s important to maintain humidity as high as possible at 95% RH.
+It’s important to maintain humidity over 85% to encourage primordia.